IFAKA/prophet.nvim/README.md

 - Ensure Neovim 0.9+ is installed
 - Check for conflicts with other plugins

+### **Sandbox offline/authentication issues:**
+- Run `:ProphetCheckSandbox` to test connectivity
+- Check if your sandbox is started and accessible via browser
+- Verify credentials in `dw.json` are correct
+- Plugin will now check connectivity before uploads to avoid repeated failures

 ### **Getting Help:**
-- Run `:ProphetStatus` for comprehensive diagnostic information
+- Run `:ProphetStatus` for comprehensive diagnostic information including sandbox status
+- Use `:ProphetCheckSandbox` for immediate connectivity testing
 - Check GitHub issues for known problems
 - Compare behavior with SqrTT/prophet if available